-The router comes ready for WiFi, Ethernet, and USB connections.
 You can customize the router's network settings.
 We recommend that you install the router and connect it to the Internet before you change its network settings.

 - View or change the WAN settings

 - Set up a default DMZ server

 - Change the Router's Device Name

 - Change the LAN TCP/IP settings

 - Specify the IP addresses that the router assigns

 - Disable the DHCP server feature in the router

 - Manage reserved LAN IP addresses

 - Use the WPS Wizard for WiFi connections

 - Specify basic WiFi settings

 - Change the WiFi mode

-- Change the Transmission Power Control

 - Change the WiFi password or the WiFi security

 - Set up a guest WiFi network

+- Control the WiFi radios

+- Enable or disable AX WiFi

-- Enable or disable the WiFi radios
+- Enable or disable 20/40 MHz coexistence for the 2.4 GHz radio

+- Enable or disable OFDMA

+- Change the Transmission Power Control

 - Set up a WiFi schedule

-- Specify WPS settings

 - Set up the router as a WiFi access point

 - Set up a bridge for a port group or VLAN tag group

 - Manage custom static routes

 - Enable or disable implicit beamforming

+- Enable or disable airtime fairness

 - Enable or disable MU-MIMO

-- Enable or disable PMF
+- Enable or disable Smart Connect

-- Enable bridge mode
+- Improve network connections with Universal Plug and Play